 We created tools to consistently support our clients in bringing wonderful new collections each season.

 “We are what we repeatedly do.
 Excellence then is not an act, but a habit” (Aristoteles)

-From left to right: Martin, Neeltje, Astrid, Yodi, Kelly and Lena.
-Not in this photo: designers working from home: Mirah, Elia, Astrid B, Carlijn, Iris and Hanneke.
+From left to right: Kelly, Astrid, Neeltje, Yodi, Martin and Carlijn.
+Not in this photo: designers working from home: Mirah, Elia, Astrid Brockhus, Iris and Hanneke.

 Astrid experienced first hand how difficult it can be to start (and stay happy & healthy) in a design job.
 Creatives in fashion and home product design are under constant pressure for better results.
 It's a battle to always be inspired to update and innovate product design.
 Astrid loves to make design work more comfortable and wants you to have fun working in design.